What is STEM and what is Flipboard?

+What is STEM I wondered as I flipped through Flipboard.
 The acronym STEM is quite a new addition to my vocabulary.
 However it has been in common use in the USA since the 1990’s.
 Although it is difficult to keep up with developments in IT, I should have known about it.
 Recently I read an article that suggested a good way to keep up with trends and innovations in Information Technology was to use Flipboard.
 I did not even know about Flipboard.

 Until I found Flipboard